SovnSkyrim/AmongSovngardesStars/README.md

   - Simple Action: Hidden
 - Configuration → Wheel Layout :
   - Current Wheel : 2
-  - Set it up however you like, but it's recommended to have Pray/Call Horse.
+  - Set it up however you like, but it's recommended to have Pray.

 #### Expanded Towns
 - Settings → Fortification Wall :